 invite_token appended.
 If you use the Netlify Identity widget in your site, it will handle this address automatically, prompting the user for a name and password.
 Alternatively, you can handle it with your own code using the gotrue-js library.

 You can allow your Identity users to register and log in to your site using an account with another service provider, like Google, GitHub, GitLab, or Bitbucket.
 Go to, then select Add provider.

 If you use the Netlify Identity widget in your site, it will automatically include login/registration buttons for all providers you’ve enabled.
 When an Identity user registers using an external provider, no email confirmation is required.
 However, if you’ve set your registration preference to Invite only, you will need to invite them before they can register.

 This feature may not be available at all levels.

-Alternatively, you can set up your own authentication credentials so that your visitors will see your app name as the app requesting authorization.
-To do this, you'll need to register your app with the external service and get a client ID and client secret to enter into your settings on Netlify.
+Alternatively, you can set up your own authentication credentials so that your app name will show as the app requesting authorization.
+To do this, you’ll need to register your app with the external service and get a client ID and client secret to enter into your settings on Netlify.

 Instructions for registering your app can be found in the documentation for the external providers we currently support:

 # Trigger functions on Identity events

 You can trigger serverless function calls when certain Identity events happen, like when a user signs up.
 The following events are currently available: